-- 1.6kg (3lb 8oz) joint boneless pork shoulder (remove the rind/skin if you wish)
+- 1.6kg joint boneless pork shoulder (remove the rind/skin if you wish)

 Line a roasting tin with a sheet of foil large enough to cover the pork later.
 Loosely fold the foil back for now.
 Remove the string, unroll the pork, pat dry with kitchen paper and place in the tin.

-Mix the salt, paprika and sugar.
+Mix the salt, sugar and paprika.
 Massage half the mix lovingly all over the pork.
 Keep the other half for later.
 Roll the pork up again (there is no need to re-tie the string) and put it in the oven for 30 minutes leaving the top uncovered so it browns beautifully.

-Turn the oven down to a laid-back 150°C (fan 130°C), Gas Mark 2.
+Turn the oven down to a laid-back 150°C, 130°C Fan, Gas Mark 2.
 Remove the roasting tin and fold the foil over the top of the pork.
 Pop it back into the oven and let it cook lazily for about 5 hours or until tender.
-Time to chill.

-Crank up the oven to 220°C (fan 200°C), Gas Mark 7.
+Crank up the oven to 220°C, 200°C Fan, Gas Mark 7.
 Uncover the pork to crisp for 10 minutes.
 Take it out of the oven, cover with foil and let it rest for 30 minutes.
-While the pork is taking it easy you can too.

 Shred the pork (in the cooking juices) into chunky pieces with two forks.
 Add the rest of the salt, sugar and paprika mix and stir well.